uaineteine/transforms_framework/readme.md

 **Purpose:** Encapsulates data transformations.

 **Features:**
-- Each transform is a subclass of `PipelineEvent` and logs itself when applied.
+- Each transform is a subclass of `PipelineEvent` and logs itself when applied, ensuring auditability.
-- `Transform` is the base class for all transformations.
+- `Transform` is the abstract base class for all transformations, defining the interface for transform execution.
-- `TableTransform` handles transformations that act on specific tables.
+- `TableTransform` is a base class for transformations that operate on entire tables.
-- `SimpleTransform` handles transformations that act on a single variable.
+- `SimpleTransform` is a base class for transformations that operate on a single variable or column within a table.
-- Example: `DropVariable` removes a column from the DataFrame and logs the action.
+- `DropVariable` is a concrete example, removing a specified column from a DataFrame.

 **Example:**
 ```python